Contents:

 Findings

 The Findings tab provides insight into the overall tag distribution for your review stage.
 Here you can see if your tagging aligns with any statistical sampling or other expectations.
+Findings tag distribution data is updated every 10 minutes.

+Click a tag name to view the reviewed documents with that particular tag.
 DISCO will pull up the selected documents in a search for your review.
 You can see tag application information and basic metadata information by scrolling through your document list.
 You can select any view to use for scrolling, utilizing custom columns.
 Further, you can open the documents to view them in the standard document viewer.

 Export